Abhyankar's conjectures in Galois theory: Current status and future directions: The lifting problem, the local lifting problem, and the Oort conjecture

 \begin{def} Let $k[[z]]/k[[t]]$ be a $G$-extension with associated Katz-Gabber $G$-cover $Y \to \proj^1_k$.
 Then the \emph{KGB obstruction vanishes for $k[[z]]/k[[t]]$} if there exists a $G$-cover $X \to \proj^1$ over a field of characteristic zero such that, for each subgroup $H \subseteq G$, the genus of $Y/H$ is equal to the genus of $X/H$. \end{def}

 If $k[[z]]/k[[t]]$ lifts to characteristic zero, its KGB obstruction must vanish, since the associated Katz-Gabber cover lifts.
 If $G \cong P \rtimes \ints/m$ as above and the KGB obstruction vanishes for \emph{all} $G$-extensions $k[[z]]/k[[t]]$, then $G$ is called a \emph{KGB group} for $k$.
-Thus any local Oort group is a local KGB group.
+Thus any local Oort group is a KGB group.

 \begin{remark} Note that, even though the KGB obstruction references global objects, its inputs are local.
-Indeed, the obstruction can be phrased in an equivalent local form, without any reference to Katz-Gabber covers, by comparing degrees of differents of subextensions of $k[[z]]/k[[t]]$ to possible degrees of differents of branched covers of $\Spec R[[T]]$. \end{remark}
+Indeed, the obstruction can be phrased in an equivalent local form, without any reference to Katz-Gabber covers, by comparing degrees of differents of subextensions of $k[[z]]/k[[t]]$ to possible degrees of differents of branched covers of $\Spec R[[T]]$, see \cite[Remark 4.6]{Ob:lc}. \end{remark}

 \begin{example} Consider the cover $f: \proj^1_k \to \proj^1_k$ from Example \ref{aEpxp}.
 This has one branch point, and is totally ramified above the point.
 The corresponding extension $k[[z]]/k[[t]]$ of complete local rings does not lift to characteristic zero.
-One sees this by noting that $f$ itself is the Katz-Gabber cover corresponding to $k[[z]]/k[[t]]$.
+One sees this by noting that $f$ itself is the Katz-Gabber cover corresponding to $k[[z]]/k[[t]]$ (in the $p$-group special case of \cite[Corollary~2.4]{Har80}.
 It is a genus zero $\ints/p \times \ints/p$-cover of a genus zero curve.
 The KGB obstruction does not vanish for $k[[z]]/k[[t]]$ when $p > 2$, as there does not exist a $\ints/p \times \ints/p$-cover of genus zero curves in characteristic zero. \end{example}

 The following classification of all the KGB groups is due to Chinburg, Guralnick, and Harbater.

 \begin{theorem}[\cite{CGH:ll}, Theorem 1.2] The KGB groups for $k$ consist of the cyclic groups, the dihedral group $D_{p^n}$ for any $n$, the group $A_4$ (for $\text{char}(k) = 2$), and the generalized quaternion groups $Q_{2^m}$ of order $2^m$ for $m \geq 4$ (for $\text{char}(k) = 2$). \end{theorem}